vigetlabs/blendid/README.md

 ## task-config.js
 This file exposes per-task configuration and overrides.
 Better documentation is forth coming, but for now, the best way to see what you can change is to take a peek at the source tasks themselves: [gulpfile.js](gulpfile.js).
 The webpack config exposes a ton: [gulpfile.js/lib/webpack-multi-config.js](gulpfile.js/lib/webpack-multi-config.js)

-Tasks will only run if a configuration exists for them in this file.
-For example, if your project has its own handling HTML and templating (Rails, Craft, Django, etc), you may remove the `html` config completely or set it to `false`.
+- Any task may be disabled by setting the value to `false`.
+For example, if your project has its own handling HTML and templating (Rails, Craft, Django, etc), you'll want to set `html` to `false` in your task-config.

-- Any task may be disabled by removing it from the config or setting the value to `false`.
-- All asset tasks have an `extensions` option that can be used to limit the types of files processed and watched.
+- All asset tasks have an `extensions` option that can be used to overwrite the [default file types](gulpfile.js/lib/task-defaults.js) that are processed and watched.

 ### browserSync
 Options to pass to [browserSync](https://browsersync.io/docs/options).